aveyilagrun/coursework-1-azhar-nurgaliyeva/README.md

 ### Selection criteria and justification of selection

 Criteria - experience of the team (i.e. me in this case) in particular methods.
-This criteria is important because knowing existing strengths is essential to approach weaknesses.
+This is important because knowing existing strengths is essential to approach weaknesses.
 It makes the process more efficient and effective.

 The selected methodology is Data Driven Scrum, which is the combination of Scrum and Kanban board methods.
 Both methods are agile frameworks, which is why they are particularly useful for data science projects.
 This methodology has been